Teen charged in Interfaith Homes shooting attempts to escape juvenile facility - NewsBreak

 Prosecutor: Don't dismiss murder charge against ex-cop

-A prosecutor has asked a judge not to dismiss a second-degree murder charge against a former Grand Rapids police officer accused of shooting a Black motorist in the back of the head during a...
+GRAND RAPIDS, Mich.
+(AP) — A prosecutor has asked a judge not to dismiss a second-degree murder charge against a former Grand Rapids police officer accused of shooting a Black motorist in the back of the head.
+Kent County Prosecutor Chris Becker filed court papers this week opposing a...

 2 plead guilty in shootout at East Kentwood High School